microsoft/pai/docs/manual/cluster-admin/how-to-set-up-virtual-clusters.md

           cellNumber: 2
 ```

-Currently we only support mixing CPU and GPU types on one NVIDIA GPU node or one AMD GPU node,
+Currently, we only support mixing CPU and GPU types on one NVIDIA GPU node or one AMD GPU node,
 rare cases including NVIDIA cards and AMD cards on one node are not supported.

 ## Use Pinned Cell to Reserve Certain Node in a Virtual Cluster

-In some cases, you might want to reserve a certain node in a virtual cluster, and submit job to this node explicitly for debugging or quick testing.
+In some cases, you might want to reserve a certain node in a virtual cluster, and submit jobs to this node explicitly for debugging or quick testing.
 OpenPAI provides you with a way to "pin" a node to a virtual cluster.

 For example, assuming you have three worker nodes: `worker1`, `worker2`, and `worker3`, and 2 virtual clusters: `default` and `new`.
-The `default` VC has 2 workers, and `new` VC only has one worker.
-The following is an example for the configuration:
+The `default` VC has 2 workers, and the `new` VC only has one worker.
+The following is an example of the configuration:

 ```yaml
 # services-configuration.yaml